phetsims/geometric-optics/doc/model.md

 - A ray through the principal focal point on the near-side for a converging lens, or on the far-side for a diverging lens.
 The ray will proceed parallel to the optical axis upon exit from the lens.

-The "marginal rays", also called rim rays, are the rays that start at the object and touch the edge of the lens.
+"Marginal" rays, also called rim rays, are the rays that start at the object and touch the edges of the lens.
 The marginal rays emphasize the limiting aperture associated with an optical element.

 ### Lens screen